ajpelu/dp_dispersantes/text/datapaperv1.md

 For the measurement data, the Darwin Core elements included are: measurementID, measurementType, measurementValue, measurementAccuracy, measurementUnit, measurementDeterminedDate, measurementDeterminedBy, measurementMethod.

 ### Quality control description
+The sampling transects were georeferenced using a Garmin eTrex Legend GPS (WGS 84 Datum) with an accuracy of ±5 m.
+We also used colour digital orthophotographs provided by the Andalusian Cartography Institute and GIS (ArcGIS 9.2; ESRI, Redlands, California, USA) to verify that the geographical coordinates of the transect were correct (Chapman and Wieczorek 2006).

+For the identification of the specimes several fields guides were used (:red_circle: Preguntar.; Del Hoyo Handbook of the birds of the worl ¿que volumenes?; Garzón-Gutierrez and Henares, 2012).
+The scientific names were checked with database of the IOC World Bird List (v 5.52) (Gill and Donkster 2015).
+We also used the R package taxize (Chamberlian and Szocs 2013, Chamberlain et al. 2014) to verify the taxonomical classification.

+We also performed validation procedures (Chapman 2005a, 2005b) (geopraphic coordinate format, coordinates within country/provincial boundaries, absence of ASCII anomalous characters in the dataset) with DARWIN_TEST (v3.2) software (Ortega-Maqueda and Pando 2008).

 ## Dataset description